-Patient and family communication is highly important to us.
-That's why our nursing staff is committed to keeping you and your loved ones informed, listening carefully to your questions and concerns, and responding to your needs in a timely manner.
+Patient and family communication is very important to us.
+That's why the nursing staff on your unit is committed to keeping you and your loved ones informed, listening carefully to your questions and concerns and responding to your needs in a timely manner.
 If you have any questions during your stay, your direct caregiver or nurse manager will want to know, so please speak up.
 They are here to help.

 Our role as hospital administrators is to serve you.
 So, if we can be of additional assistance, please do not hesitate to contact us.
-Our phone numbers and other contact numbers can be found in the Contact menu.
+Our phone numbers and other contact numbers, can be found in the Contact menu.